 On March 7, 2021 Geodrill filed its Notice of Request for a discharge for the amounts owing under the revised assessment with the administrative courts in Burkina Faso.
 Geodrill as part of its notice for discharge filing highlighted for the courts that it has already been taxed for the years 2016 - 2018 through the non-resident withholding tax system and maintains its position that the revised assessment is without merit.
-As at March 4, 2022, Geodrill is waiting for a ruling from the administrative courts in Burkina Faso.

 On January 12, 2023 Geodrill received the ruling from the secretariat of the administrative court dismissing the entire revised assessment and has awarded a payment of 1,500,000 CFA to Geodrill for expenses incurred.

-The Burkina Faso tax authorities have two months to submit an appeal regarding the ruling.
-As at March 4, 2023, Geodrill is unaware of the BFTA appealing the ruling.
+The Burkina Faso tax authorities have appealed the administrative court ruling and Geodrill's legal council is reviewing the notice of appeal.